Radecki226/prmcu/readme.md

 - Software verification with testbench
 - Simple hardware test

 The first phase was accomplished with use of icarius verilog.
 All testbenches can be found in directory `verif`.
 Unfortunataly it turned out that simulator do not support many objective features of SystemVerilog language.
 Despite that I managed to succesfully verify this design.
 Testing was very simple and demanded only command line.
 After adding Makefile it simplified to just writing proper make.
+I performed functional simulation.
+A lot of data was driven to the design and testbench checked if output matches correct value.
 In order to run simulation following steps must be done:
 - Install icarius verilog
 - PRMCU_PATH variable must be set to local_path/prmcu